aayoung8/hello-gist604b/docs/learning-log.md

 In this assignment, I learned:
 - [How to create new folders]
 - [That I can click on the brown button after I make a commit to see what things are pending]
-- [A much better understaind of the different types of files in a Github repository]
+- [A much better understanding of the different types of files in a Github repository]

 ## Challenges and Solutions
-[Describe 1-2 challenges you faced and how you overcame them.
-Examples: creating folders in GitHub, understanding the two-repository workflow, writing markdown]
+[My biggest challenge was learning a new platform.
+I've never seen a site like this.
+Working through this assignment slowly and intentionally has vastly expanding my udnerstanding of repositories.]

 ## Connection to My GIS Career
 [GitHub is an important tool for sharing data.
-Being able to work in this format not only porvides a clean portfolio for me ]
+Being able to work in this format not only porovides valuable documentation for my career, it also teaches me what to expect with communicating, collaborating, and finding information on GitHub.]

 ## Open Source Workflow Understanding
 Creating my own repository (`hello-gist604b`) mirrors the open source contribution process.
 In real projects, developers fork existing repositories, make improvements, and submit contributions - similar to how I created this repository and linked it to the assignment system.